l0calgost/ledclock/ledclock/assembly-guide.md

 ![Assembly electronics_led](images/assembly_electronics_led.png)

 ## 3. Final Assembly
-Mount the LED holders to the digit and colon segments.
+Mount the LED holders to the digit and colon segments with M3x8mm flat head screws.
 Note that this is the view from the back:
 ![Assembly led](images/assembly_led.png)

 ## 4. Integrate Electronics
 Wire the electronics either by ordering the provided PCB or by the following schematics:
 ![Electronics_Wiring](images/assembly_electronics_schematics_kicad.png)

-Install the PCB and the micro USB board in the start segment and wire the pcb with the leds:
+Install the PCB with M2x6 cylinder heat screws and the micro USB board with M3x5 cylinder head screws in the start segment and wire the pcb with the leds:

 ![Assembly led](images/assembly_electronics_pcb.png)